Tender pistachio-crusted pork tenderloin with lots of herbs, an incredibly aromatic and easy to make pork dish.

 - Refrigerate: Wrap the butter rectangle in the foil and refrigerate for about 30 minutes.

-- Sear: Heat the oil in a heavy skillet (preferably cast iron as it is oven-safe).
-Sear the meat pieces on all sides until nicely browned.
+- Sear: Heat the oil in a heavy skillet.
+Sear the meat pieces on all sides until nicely browned.3 tablespoons olive oil

 - Top with the crust: Place the meat in a lightly oiled ovenproof dish or leave it in the skillet if that's oven safe.
 Take the butter out of the fridge and cut the rectangle in half.
 Press each piece on top of one of the tenderloins.